mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/2_ownership/index.md

 - There is any number of immutable references and no mutable ones.

 You may notice a parallel to the _readers - writers_ problem from concurrent programming.
-In fact, the way Rust's borrow checker is design lends itself incredibly well to preventing data race related issues.
+In fact, the way Rust's borrow checker is designed lends itself incredibly well to preventing data race related issues.

 ### Dangling references